Mammogram

-Why choose Ochsner Health for mammography?
+Why choose Ochsner Health for mammogram screenings?

 As part of our commitment to providing patients with the latest technologies and types of imaging, all Ochsner facilities offering mammography now provide 3D mammograms, also known as digital breast tomosynthesis.
 This type of mammogram is an advanced form of breast cancer screening.